BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 The implemented Naive Bayes is using the Grid Search to find the best parameters for the model and the parameters used are:
 - `priors`: Prior probabilities of the classes.
 The selected priors are `None and [0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2, 0.2]`.
 - `var_smoothing`: Portion of the largest variance of all features that is added to variances for calculation stability.
 The selected var_smoothing are `1e-9, 1e-8, 1e-7, 1e-6, 1e-5`.

+### Combining the Supervised Learning Algorithms

+The idea of combining the Supervised Learning Algorithms is to use the best parameters found by the Grid Search for each algorithm and combine them to create a new model.
+The new model will be trained with the best parameters found by the Grid Search for each algorithm and the prediction will be made by the majority vote of the predictions of each algorithm.

 ### Dataset